amol-salekar8/reactStarter/README.md

 # Hooks
 1) its just a local variable
 2) don't create hook in local variable
-# react router { createBrowerRouter, RouterProvider, Outlet, Link, useReactError }
+## React Router { createBrowerRouter, RouterProvider, Outlet, Link, useReactError, useParam }
     i)how to configure them
     ii)how to handle the error explain in with Error.tsx iii) why we use Link component